Thenlie/mdnman/lib/css/position-anchor/index.md

 }
 ```

-Each of the positioned elements is given a {{cssxref("position-anchor")}} property with a value matching one of the two anchor names.
+Each of the positioned elements is given a `position-anchor` property with a value matching one of the two anchor names.
 The positioned elements are then given anchor-relative positioning information using a combination of inset, alignment, and margin properties.

 ```css hidden
 .infobox {